intel/intel-extension-for-pytorch/docs/tutorials/features/DPC++_Extension.md

 }
 ```

 At the beginning of the code, we include `<torch/extension.h>` that will introduce all the torch definitions into the code.
 After that, the `<ipex.h>` line includes the SYCL header in DPC++.
-With the `<torch/extension.h>` and `<ipex.h>`, all the essential declarations have been included for writing the DPC++ kernel to run on the XPU backend device.
+With the `<torch/extension.h>` and `<ipex.h>`, all the essential declarations have been included for writing the DPC++ kernel to run on the XPU device.
 The helper function `sigmoid` does the math calculation with the more efficient C++ language.
 Next are some more helper functions for LLTM:

 ```
 template <typename scalar_t>